 The Kuji Amber Museum located on the outskirts of Kuji.
 You can learn about the history of this unique fossilized resin, view amber art and the workshops where jewelry is made, and of course, purchase amber souvenirs.

-Try one of the workshops at the museum.
-Options include mining amber outdoors or making your own piece of jewelry.
+There are workshops available at the museum, which include mining amber outdoors or making your own piece of jewelry.